xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 </pre>
 </div>

 In this example, the `testbed.yaml` file need to be in the same folder as the `0_get_cli_show.py` file.
-You need to execute the Python script in the folder where you have the python script.
+Also, you need to execute the Python script in the folder where you have these two files.
 {: .notice--info}

 Let's now explain the building blocks of the Python script.
 The parts below will refer to each inline comment of the code block above.